 About the Project

-The marina development enhances the recreational nature of the Port and creates exciting opportunities for 280-430 new residential units and new commercial and retail space.
-Together with the City's deep-draft docking facilities, restaurant and retail development of the Port Terminal Building, visits by Great Lakes cruise ships, and the Port’s existing attractions and events, the marina project will strengthen the Port of Rochester’s reputation as a Great Lakes destination.
+The Port of Rochester Marina development project enhances the recreational nature of the Port and creates exciting opportunities new residential, commercial and retail space.
+The marina project will strengthen the Port of Rochester’s reputation as a Great Lakes destination with

 In 2008, the City retained a marina design consultant team to perform a marina market analysis and an engineering and feasibility study that considered a new marina and surrounding marina waterfront development.
 The development goals for the project included the following: